Multi-Head, Multi-Query, and Group-Query Attention

 The generation phase is implemented using a single kernel called the masked multi-head attention in TensorRT-LLM.
 That kernel is able to apply pre-processing on the Q, K, and V elements on-the-fly: adds the QKV bias, applies RoPE, and performs dequantization and quantization.
 TensorRT-LLM will continue to add (or enable) additional features in future releases.
 For example, enable the support for IA3.

 The masked MHA kernel has a special version that distributes the work across multiple CUDA thread-blocks on the GPU for cases where the GPU occupancy is low.
-That mode called multi-block can be enabled using the multi_block_mode flag.
+That mode called multi-block is turned on by default starting from TRT-LLM 0.13, and can be disabled using --multi_block_mode=False during runtime.
 Users are recommended to test that mode in scenarios where both the batch size and the number of heads in the model are relatively small.
 The exact definition of small in that context will depend on the model of the GPU and is hard to predict but to provide with a rule of thumb, it is worth testing that mode when batch_size * num_heads is less than the number of multi-processors on the GPU (that suggestion may evolve in the future as more research is conducted and the software improves).

 Note that even if the multi-block mode is enabled, the attention operator will not immediately trigger the multi-block version of the GPU kernel.
 There is a minimum number of tokens (input + generated) that are required for the multi-block version to become more efficient than the “vanilla” implementation that uses a single CUDA thread-block per head.
 It is controlled by an internal heuristic.